EloiStree/HelloEloiTeachingModule/MakeList/Girleek2025/5_UniversPython.md

 - Python: UDP, TCP, Websocket Server-Client
 - Basic of RSA keys with Python
 - Use of Chat GPT API on Open AI from Python
+- Use of Whipser Offline on Window with Python